 - Audited financial statements prepared by CPA by GAAP within 90 days of your fiscal year-end for the last 2 years.
 The financial statement must illustrate a company’s net worth of $250,000.
 If the applicant is a start-up company, a bank statement is required

 - Credit Report of individuals in a position of control

 - Management Chart and Organizational Chart showing ownership percentage

 - Authorized Agents Locations

 - Registration with FinCEN as a Money Services Business

 The required documentation will vary from applicant to applicant.

 What is the process for obtaining a Kansas Money Transmitter License?

 After preparing all documents, the application has to be made to the State Bank Commissioner of Kansas by NMLS.
 Documents have to be uploaded on the NMLS website and certain documents have to be mailed.
 Important requirements are 1) Signatures at all required places; 2) Required filing fee, and 3) All enclosures and financial statements as stated in the form.
-License is issued for a period of one year and has to be renewed annually.
+The license is issued for one year and has to be renewed annually.

 Empire Global has a team of experienced professionals who will assist you through the entire process of the Kansas Money Transmitter License application including assistance in the preparation of documents, submission of application and responding to any queries.
 We request you to get in touch with Empire Global at the earliest to understand the entire process in detail and apply for a Kansas Money Transmitter License.